 As we age, we begin to realize the accumulated effects of decades of stress and poor lifestyle.
 We experience the results of this in the form of cardiovascular disease and the deterioration of all of the tissues of the body.
 The bones become osteoporotic, neurons in the brain degenerate, muscles atrophy and tissues become drier.
 The list of age related diseases is long.
 Each is the end result of decades of wear and tear.

 Healing is the process of restoring optimal function.
-Health is the experience optimal function.
+Health is the experience of optimal function.
 Ayurveda offers people the opportunity to maximize their healing potential and restore optimum health.
-Through proper lifestyle and medicines provide to us by nature in the form of herbs, both the cause and the symptoms of many age-related diseases can be eradicated.
+Through proper lifestyle and medicines provided to us by nature in the form of herbs, both the cause and the symptoms of many age-related diseases can be eradicated.

 The role of Ayurveda is to remove the cause of disease and gently support the healing processes of the body with natural remedies.
 Each of us is a unique individual and each disease is also unique.
 Two patients who suffer heart attacks do not necessary have the same cause of their condition and therefore, the cure may be different as well.
 It is the goal of Ayurveda to understand the unique nature of the patient and the unique nature of the disease.
 With this understanding, the Ayurvedic physician is able to prescribe the best individualized program of care and then support the patient as they progress on their journey back to optimal health.
-Ayurveda maximizes the potential of the patient heal, regardless of the disease.
+Ayurveda maximizes the potential of the patient health, regardless of the disease.
 Patients under Ayurvedic care can expect both an increase in the quality of life and the length of life.

 Dr. Marc Halpern is the founder and President of the California College of Ayurveda.
 An internationally respected expert in the fields of Ayurveda and Yoga, Dr. Halpern received the award for Best Ayurvedic Physician from the Indian Minister of Health and Family Welfare, Dr. A. Ramdas.
 He is a co-founder of the National Ayurvedic Medical Association and the California Association of Ayurvedic Medicine.
 He is on the advisory board of Light on Ayurveda Journal in the United States and the Journal of Research and Education in Indian Medicine in Varansi, India.
 Dr. Halpern has published articles in popular journals and magazines of Ayurveda and Yoga including Yoga Journal.
 He is also a contributing writer in several popular books on Ayurveda and has written two textbooks.
 Dr. Halpern is a regular speaker at Ayurvedic and Yoga conferences and teaches regularly at the International Sivananda Yoga Vedanta Centers where he received his Yoga Teacher certification.
 Read more...